How much does the average Golden Retriever weigh?

-Can we visit our puppy while we’re waiting for him to turn 8 weeks and come home with us?
+Can we visit our puppy while we’re waiting for him to come home with us?

 What do we need to purchase for our new puppy?

 - We recommend a crate, collar, leash, bed, and some quality chew toys.
+For a complete least of items we suggest you have ready for your new pup, please see our Prep for Puppy menu.
 Since your puppy is going to grow quickly don’t bother buying a small crate, you can place a divider in it to make it smaller and continue to move it to accommodate your growing pup.
 Most of our supplies are ordered from Amazon.ca.
 Visit our Preparing For Puppy Page to see a complete list and links.
 We also recommend a good quality food and supplements.
-All our dogs and pups are fed TLC Whole Life Dog Food.
-The formula of this food delivers the ultimate balance of quality meats, fats, vitamins and minerals.
-It’s considered a meat-first diet of fresh and natural ingredients and you will be able to see the results of a healthy, shiny coat as well as allergy protection, protection from obesity.
-Your puppy will go home with a treat bag and samples of this food as wellas a coupon to start your own account which includes free home delivery!
-If you’re interested in purchasing this food now, click the TLC Whole Life Dog Food link above and use our breeder code #76703-1025 to receive a discount off your 1st purchase!
+All our dogs and pups are fed TLC Whole Life Dog Food, and new to our breeding program is Royal Canin Golden Retriever Puppy & Adult Food.

 What About Vitamins and Supplements?